nuclearcodecat/deltarune-animated-wallpaper-widescreen/README.md

 if your screen resolution isn't here: clone the repo, edit generate_walls.sh, add your res to the array; then execute (`./generate_walls.sh`)

-the script destructres the original gif into separate frames, clips off a 1px edge from the left, stretches that to the desired resolution and composites the original animation on top. then these composited frames are compiled into movies.
+the script destructures the original gif into separate frames, clips off a 1px edge from the left, stretches that to the desired resolution and composites the original animation on top. then these composited frames are compiled into movies.